CC1337/AquaeroPwmToArgbLed/README.md

 * can interpolate/smoothen stuttering crossfade inputs
 * different settings can be used to tune duty cycles and frequency.
 These settings were tested with Aqua Computer Aquaero 6.
 * tested on Arduion Pro Mini with ATmega 328P 8MHz 3.3V version, should easily run on ESPs as well
+* used 10k PullDown resistor to GND for inputs